pedrosalasrojo/fairness_metrics/README.md

 > **Start here to read the metrics correctly.** `docs/fairness_incompatibilities.pdf`
 > is a self-contained, proof-based guide to *why* the metrics in this toolkit
-> generally cannot all hold at once — the impossibility theorems of Chouldechova
+> generally cannot all hold at once: the impossibility theorems of Chouldechova
-> (2017) and Kleinberg, Mullainathan & Raghavan (2017) — with worked numerical
+> (2017) and Kleinberg, Mullainathan & Raghavan (2017), with worked numerical
 > examples.
 It explains why a table of thirteen numbers is not thirteen
 > independent verdicts.
 See [The incompatibilities guide](#the-incompatibilities-guide) below.